drumusician/clock/blog/part_4_things_you_probably_shouldnt_do_with_mix.md

 end
 ```

-And by now you either fell asleep, because this post is getting pretty long, or you are very curious as to what the `play_track` above actually does... ;)
+And by now you either fell asleep, because this post is getting pretty long, or you are very curious as to what the `play_track` function above actually does... ;)

-Thanks to the lovely `curl` and `mplayer` this is actually not very hard to accomplish.
+Thanks to the lovely `curl` and `mplayer` getting the preview track and playing it on the commandline is actually not very hard to accomplish.
 I have two definitions of `play track/1` using pattern matching to also catch the case where there are actually no tracks available.
 In that case I play some great dutch `smartlap` music.

 ```elixir
 defp play_track(nil) do
   IO.puts("searching...")